 Don’t just film yourself talking to the camera throughout the entire trailer.

-Use footage from previous videos you did and compile them in an engaging video reel that tells a story.
+Use the footage from previous videos you did and compile them in an engaging video reel that tells a story.

 The YouTube channel trailer should look very similar to how your everyday video as looking.